marcottelab/run_msblender/README.md

-# Nextflow script for running MSBlender for an experiment with multiple mxZMLs
+# Nextflow script for running MSBlender for an experiment with multiple mzXMLs

 ## Install nextflow and update path
 ```